 Biography of Mark S. Garland

-Mark in 1984 at the Woodend Sanctuary, headquarters for the Audubon Naturalist Society.
+Mark in 1984 at the Woodend Sanctuary, headquarters for the Audubon Naturalist Society (now Nature Forward).

 He is the author of the book Watching Nature: A Mid-Atlantic Natural History, published by the Smithsonian Press in 1997, and of the chapter Canal Walk in the Anthology City Birding, published by Stackpole Books in 2003.
-He founded the Cape Charles, Virginia, Monarch butterfly research project in 1995, and in 2015 he became the Director of the Monarch Monitoring Project in Cape May, New Jersey.
-He has co-authored 3 scientific papers on the Cape Charles monarch migration project.
+He founded the Cape Charles, Virginia, Monarch butterfly research project in 1995, and from 2015 to 2022 he was Director of the Monarch Monitoring Project in Cape May, New Jersey.
+He has co-authored 3 scientific papers on the Cape Charles monarch migration project and one on the Cape May Monarch studies.

 Mark in 2020 on the beach in Cape May.